eusouricardodelphino/desafio-wiser/README.md

 - In this app, we use typescript and styled-components as the base of development

+- we configured eslint and prettier to help keep code pattern.

 - we can build any app with this template, so enjoy the code.